From cocktails to desserts, guava is a versatile fruit. But what does guava taste like?

 - The Tropical Yellow is the sweetest among all guavas.
 It is mainly used as a dessert ingredient.

-- The Tropical White tastes like most guavas but has a squishy consistency since it has more liquid than other varieties.
+- The Tropical White tastes like most guavas.
+But it has a squishy consistency since it has more liquid than other varieties.

 - The Red Malaysian also has a mild sweetness to it.
 But again, it is more commonly used for decoration.

-- The Lemon Guava has a very strong lemon scent and a delicate balance of sweet and tangy.
+- The Lemon Guava has a very strong lemon scent.
+It also has a lovely delicate balance of sweet and tangy.